Kaal Bhairav Rahasya: Season 2

 Veer rescues Bhairavi's brother.
-Archie discovers that Bhagwan is, in fact, Veer's mother (Maharani) who on the advice of a taantrik is trying to kill him to break the curse.
+Archie discovers that, Bhagwan is in fact, Veer's mother, who on the advice of a taantrik is trying to kill him to break the curse.
 Archie expose her to everyone.
 Maharani dies and a mysterious prophesy predicts that one royal would die every week.
 Bhairavi is possessed by Maharani's ghost to kill Veer but she fails and dies.
 Lord Kaal Bhairav sends Archie a signal in a dream helping her find the bearded man who is revealed to be Rajguru in disguise and has been keeping the royal princesses hostage and killed Kedar to avenge what was done to his sister, Lali.

 Veer then discovers that the king who killed Lali was not actually a royal.
 It is then revealed that the real mastermind is Brahmanand, the evil heir of Lali who is conspiring against the royal family by making different people pawns in his game.
 Through a series of events, Veer and Archie defeat him with the help of Lord Kaal Bhairav and live happily ever after.